globus/globus-compute/docs/endpoints/multi_user.rst

 Starting the Multi-User Endpoint
 ================================

-A multi-user endpoint must be started by a privileged local user account (e.g., root) to enable the manager endpoint process to perform identity mapping and drop privileges.
-Otherwise, multi-user endpoints start and stop in the same fashion as regular endpoints:
+A multi-user endpoint requires a privileged local user account (e.g., root) to start, enabling the manager endpoint process to perform identity mapping and drop privileges to mapped user accounts.
+Apart from this initial setup requirement, multi-user endpoints operate identically to regular endpoints for starting and stopping:

 .. code-block:: console